Botox / Dysport Intramuscular Injections

 What is a Botox / Dysport Injection?

-- Botulinum Toxin type A (commercially available as Botox or Dysport) has been used for years to treat spasticity in juvenile cerebral palsy and more recently in cosmetic surgery.
+- Botulinum Toxin type A (commercially available as Botox or Dysport) is well known for its use in cosmetics, but it has actually been used for years to treat spasticity in juvenile cerebral palsy and is also used to treat certain forms of pain.

 - When used for pain management, Botox is designed to stop muscle spasming for a period of up to 4 months.